 If you’re routinely unable to meet your business goals, it might be because those goals weren’t properly set in the first place.
 It’s common for business owners to spend too much time on day-to-day tasks instead of making progress on goals.

-Here are tips to help you dig in and set attainable goals.
+Now that you understand the importance of setting business goals, here are tips to help you dig in and set attainable goals.

 Have you heard the acronym SWOT?
 A SWOT analysis can be valuable when you sit down to establish goals.